-What is a Speech-Language Pathology Assistant?
+What Does it Take to Be a Speech-Language Pathology Assistant?

 - Assist speech-language pathologists in the conduct of speech-language research projects.